WHY YOU SHOULD BE TEACHING BALFOUR

 Too many times a significant mark in our modern Jewish History comes and goes without so much as a glance.
 Ignorance and apathy towards the events in history that have led the Jewish Nation and the State of Israel to what it is today leaves us disconnected from our past.
 And it is our strong roots, acknowledgements and appreciation of our past that powers us to work towards our future.

 That is why, as the centenary of the Balfour Declaration is swiftly coming along, we at Israel Foundation have created a well thought-out program for use in any educational setting- formal or informal which will bring the Balfour Declaration to the forefront of Modern Jewry.

 We hope that in this way, just as the Declaration was heard and respected around the world at that time, so, too, its legacy should be preserved and maintained.

-HERE ARE JUST A FEW GREAT IDEAS TO GET YOU STARTED !
+SOME CREATIVE IDEAS TO GET YOU STARTED

 Write a diary entry as Chaim Weizmann from the night before he is scheduled to meet with Lord Balfour to discuss the wording of the declaration.

 • What thoughts do you think were running through his head?